disqus/gutter/README.rst

 Autodiscovery
 ~~~~~~~~~~~~~

 If used with Django, you may call ``gutter.client.autodiscover()`` to have gutter look for, and import, any ``gutter`` modules for every app in ``INSTALLED_APPS``.
-These modules should be used to configure your Arguments or custom Condition objects your app requires.
+These modules should be used to configure your arguments or custom Condition objects your app requires.
 More info on what those objects are and how you use them is in the rest of this README.

 Arguments
 =========

-The first step in your usage of ``gutter`` should be to define your Arguments that you will be checking switches against.
-An "Argument" is an object which understands the business logic and object in your system (users, requests, etc) and knows how to validate, transform and extract variables from those business objects for ``Switch`` conditions.
+The first step in your usage of ``gutter`` should be to define your arguments that you will be checking switches against.
+An "argument" is an object which understands the business logic and object in your system (users, requests, etc) and knows how to validate, transform and extract variables from those business objects for ``Switch`` conditions.
+For instance, your system may have a ``User`` object that has properties like ``is_admin``, ``date_joined``, etc.  To switch against it, you would then create arguments for each of those values.

-The only requirements of arguments are:

-1. They must be callable (constructable) with one argument, the input they are wrapping.
-2. They support an ``applies`` property, which returns ``True`` or ``False`` if the argument instance applies (can extract data out of) the input object it was given.
-3. Some number of other instance methods which expose variables you want to compare conditions against.

-For instance, your system may have a ``User`` object that has properties like ``is_admin``, ``date_joined``, etc.  To switch against it, you would then create a ``UserArgument`` object, which wraps a ``User`` instance, and provides an API of methods that return ``Variable`` objects:
+To do that, you construct a class which inherits from ``gutter.client.arguments.Base`` and takes one argument as its "input," a ``User`` instance.
+Inside the body of the class, you create as many class variable "arguments" that you need by using the ``gutter.client.arguments`` function.

 .. code:: python

-    from gutter.client.arguments import Base
+    from gutter.client.arguments import Base, argument
     from gutter.client.arguments.variables import String, Boolean, Value

     from myapp import User